AmirMK/test/README.md

 `TABPY_PWD_FILE = pass.txt`

-you can find more about TabPy configuration here (https://github.com/tableau/TabPy/blob/master/docs/server-config.md)
+you can find more about TabPy configuration [here](https://github.com/tableau/TabPy/blob/master/docs/server-config.md)

 the `pass.txt` file needs to be created and be available on the same server as TabPy server.
 The next step is add user(s) for TabPy with below command:

 `tabpy-user add -u <username> -p <password> -f <pwdfile>`

- you can find more about TabPy authentication command here (https://github.com/tableau/TabPy/blob/master/docs/server-config.md#authentication)
+ you can find more about TabPy authentication command [here](https://github.com/tableau/TabPy/blob/master/docs/server-config.md#authentication)

 At this stage, If we run TabPy from the current terminal then TabPy will be attached to the current terminal.
 On the other word, as soon as you close your borrower/terminal then TabPy will be shut down.
 Hence, we need to make sure TabPy is running as a service on background.
 Depend on the OS of your EC2 instance there are multiple ways to run TabPy at background.
-For ubuntu one of the most useful application to create sessions at background is Tmux (https://github.com/tmux/tmux/wiki).
+For ubuntu one of the most useful application to create sessions at background is [Tmux](https://github.com/tmux/tmux/wiki).
 Below is the summary of steps to run TabPy at background in ubuntu using Tmux.
-You can find more comprehensive reference for Tumx here (https://tmuxcheatsheet.com/).
+You can find more comprehensive reference for Tumx [here](https://tmuxcheatsheet.com/).

 * Create a new session: `tmux new-session -s [session_name]`
 * Connect to the session: `tmux attach-session -t [session_name]`